wikitops/ansible_kibana/README.md

 #### Baremetal Deployment

-To deploy the Kibana client on baremetal, you have to configure the variable *kibana_on_baremetal* to *true* in the file kibana.yml before running the playbook :
+To deploy the Kibana client on baremetal, you have to configure the variable *kibana_install_type* to *baremetal* in the file kibana.yml before running the playbook :

 ```yaml
 [...]